jlustigy/coronagraph/README.md

 Documentation
 =============

-Please refer to the [code documentation](https://jlustigy.github.io/coronagraph/) on Read the Docs.
+Please refer to the [code documentation](https://jlustigy.github.io/coronagraph/) for examples, API, and more.

 Installation
 ============